Updated: Feb 13

 Calculating Your Profit Break-Even Point

 To calculate your profit break-even point, you will need to set your profit goal.
-If you want the business in the example above to make $$120,000 in profit for the year, you can then calculate the number of units you will need to sell and the revenue point you need to achieve your goal.
+Suppose you want the business in the example above to make $$120,000 in profit for the year.
+In that case, you can then calculate the number of units you will need to sell and the revenue point you need to achieve your goal.

 Information from the example above :